CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/Hash Length Extension Attack Lab/Hash-Length-Extension-Attack-Lab.md

 ## 2 Lab Setup

-Files needed for this lab are included in Labsetup.zip, which can be fetched by running the following commands.
+Files needed for this lab are included in server.zip, which can be fetched by running the following commands.

 ```bash
 wget https://seedsecuritylabs.org/Labs_16.04/Crypto/Crypto_Hash_Length_Ext/files/server.zip